Gervase Du Croz

-Gervase Bedford Du Croz (1820 – 19 February 1855) was an Australian cricket player, who played one game each for both Tasmania, and Victoria.
+Gervase Bedford Du Croz (c.
+1820 – 19 February 1855) was an Australian cricket player, who played one game each for both Tasmania, and Victoria.

 He has the distinction of having participated in the first ever first-class cricket match in Australia, in which he opened the batting for Tasmania.

 Du Croz died on 19 February 1855, in Launceston, Tasmania aged 35.